 Emergency Medicine Residency Program Didactic Curriculum

-In 2017 we have moved to a national curriculum called Foundations of Emergency Medicine.
+Since 2017, we have utilized the Foundations of Emergency Medicine curriculum.
 For more information, please visit the website listed below.

 Collaborative joint conferences are held in conjunction with other departments such as trauma services and internal medicine to discuss related areas of interest.

-Monthly sessions held at the simulation center in the School of Medicine focus on the core content of the month.
-They also include simulations of procedures and provide for team simulations with nursing staff and the trauma team.
+Monthly sessions are held with stations in Simulation, Oral Boards, Ultrasound, and Procedures.
+The simulations occur in the simulation center at the School of Medicine and focus on the core content of the month.
+They also provide team simulations with nursing staff and the trauma team.